 we also collectively prefer the taste of anardana in potato stuffings for samosa, tikki, paratha rather than dry mango powder. this recipe used anardana powder. you can try both and choose what you or your family likes the best.

-to make the bread rolls, i have used multi grain bread. you can use whole wheat, brown or even white bread. even a bread two to three days old works well.
+to make the bread rolls, i have used multi grain bread. you can use whole wheat, brown or even white bread. even a bread two to three days old works well. in case you might be interested in the baked version, then you can check this baked bread rolls recipe.

 1. boil the potatoes, peel and mash them. add all the spices, herbs and salt and mix well. make small to medium rolls of potato filling depending on the size of the bread.